Adam Binder series

 The Adam Binder novels are a series of urban fantasy novels by David R. Slayton.
-The series consists of three novels, White Trash Warlock (2020), Trailer Park Trickster (2021) and Deadbeat Druid (2022).
+The series consists of four novels, White Trash Warlock (2020), Trailer Park Trickster (2021), Deadbeat Druid (2022), and Redneck Revenant (2025).
 The novels received critical praise for their depiction of poverty, LGBT issues, and family relationships in the setting of urban fantasy novels.

 Plot

 White Trash Warlock

 Adam Binder, a young gay boy living in Guthrie, Oklahoma, lives in poverty with his parents and older brother Robert.
 His father disappears when Adam is young.
 As a teenager, Adam begins to hear voices and visit the spirit world.
 Unwilling to accept the existence of magic, his mother and brother have him institutionalized.
 In the institution, Liberty House, Adam spirit walks and meets an elf named Perak, who teaches him to control his power.
 Adam falls in love with Perak, who eventually abandons him.
 Adam leaves Liberty House on his 18th birthday.
 He moves in with his grandaunt Sue, also a witch.

 Adam investigates dark artifacts made from the bones of magical creatures.
 These artifacts were created by a warlock, or a witch who has turned to dark magic.
 He suspects that the warlock is his missing father and learns that one artifact was first found in Denver.
 Adam receives a call from his estranged brother, now a physician living in Denver, Colorado.
 Robert's wife Annie has been possessed by an evil spirit, and he begs Adam for help.
 Adam visits Denver, finding that all of the local witches have been killed by the same spirit that is possessing Annie.
 While investigating, the spirit takes control of a police officer and tries to kill Adam.
 An officer named Vic is shot, and Adam saves Vic's life through magic.

 Adam beseeches the elves for help.
 Elves are immensely powerful immortals, but they cannot fight the spirit because it consumes magic.
 Adam meets the prince and princess of the elves, Silver and Argent, and learns that Perak was an alias for Silver.
 Vic and Adam begin a romantic relationship.
 Eventually, Adam discovers a magical tool used to bind the spirit, which has recently been broken.

 He learns that Death has orchestrated the release of the spirit as well as Annie's possession.
 Death is angry that the spirit has evaded her for so long, but the spirit can be killed while it possesses someone.
 She turns Vic into a Reaper, one of her servants, as a consequence of Adam's intervention in his death.
 Adam uses dark magic to bind the spirit to Annie's body and then kills her, becoming a warlock in the process.
 Robert tells Adam that their father is dead; Robert killed him after he saw their father beating Adam as a child.
 Adam realizes that the other warlock cannot be his father, and vows to discover the warlock's true identity.
 As the novel ends, Adam is visited by Sue's familiar, heralding that something terrible has happened to her.